Flavor: Creamy, floral aroma. Smooth, buttery, herbal character. Pronounced milky finish.

-Garden: Our Alishan Jin Xuan High Mountain OolongTea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest in the Alishan Mountain area of Taiwan.
+Garden: Our Alishan Jin Xuan High Mountain OolongTea is cultivated on a residential farm, run by a husband and wife team, with their own factory, and surrounded by forest.
 It embodies pretty much everything we aspire to support in the local industry, and represent to tea lovers around the world.
 This homestead farm is among the highest elevation farms in the valley, with no residential development above it.

-Harvest: Hand-picked, medium batch, from Ruili, Taiwan.
-Summer 2019.
+Harvest: Hand-picked, medium batch, Ruili, Taiwan. winter 2022.

 This batch of tea comes from Ruili Village in the Meishan Township of Chiayi County, Taiwan.
-We source our Alishan High Mountain Oolong from same farm.
+We mostly source our Alishan High Mountain Oolong from same farm.
 The neighboring villages of Ruifeng and Ruili have increasingly become popular sources of Alishan High Mountain Oolong in the last 10-15 years in the local industry.
 Originally, Alishan tea was originally made famous by the newly developed area on the south-western foothills of Alishan, with the most famous place name being Shizuo.
 This area is along the main tourist route leading to Alishan Scenic Area, and the local tea industry flourished and developed as a result.
 While quality tea is still produced in this area, it has become somewhat over-popularized and over-developed.

 When farms are run privately, there is more care and responsibility that goes into the management of them.
 This, combined with smaller factories results in smaller quantities of tea leaves being processed on a daily and seasonal basis.
 This smaller batch factor allows for more customized processing, and is also typically done by the farmers/owners themselves, who take more pride in their processing methods and quality of their product.

-Mug: 9g tea in 300ml 100°C water.
+Mug: 8g tea in 300ml 100°C water.
 Steep for 4 minutes.
 Re-steep.
 Adjust to taste.

-Cold Brew: Use 6g of tea per liter of water.
+Cold Brew: Use 5g of tea per liter of water.
 Brew tea at room temperature for 2-3 hours, and enjoy.
 Or you can put your cold brew bottle in the fridge to brew overnight and be ready to drink the next day.